 - -a, --algorithm < arg > a MEP fit algorithm selector.
 Valid values are: SVD, LLT, LDLT, PartialPivLU, FullPivLU, HouseholderQR, ColPivHouseholderQR, FullPivHouseholderQR.
 The SVD algorithm uses the method published by Sigfridson and Ryde (J. Comput.
 Chem.
 1998, 19(4), 377).
 It works with a model matrix without raising it to the power of two, thus increasing the stability of the fit.
 The other methods deal with the squared model matrix and a Lagrange constraints.
 The details about them can be found in Eigen3 documentation. - -c, --cutoff < arg > a condition value cutoff (the largest singular value divided by the smallest one) used in the SVD pseudoinversion procedures to eliminate statistical noise.
 This parameter is used only when fitting with the SVD fitter.
-The default value is 107. - -r, --recalculate-topology a flag to force fitter to recalculate atomic charges used to force the equivalency of the topologically equivalent atoms.
+The default value is 10^7 . - -r, --recalculate-topology a flag to force fitter to recalculate atomic charges used to force the equivalency of the topologically equivalent atoms.
 The atoms are forced to have equal charges and multipoles if they belong to the same chemical element and have the equal partial charges assigned.
 If this flag is set, the Gasteiger charges are calculated and used for this purpose since they are topologically symmetrical.
-Note that sometimes there are not enouth digits in a charge field of the input molecule file and non-equivalent charges have the same charge, for example meta- and para- hydrogens and sometimes carbons in monosubstituted benzenes in the MOL2 file format.
+Note that sometimes there are not enouth digits in a charge field of the input molecule file and non-equivalent charges have the same charge, for example meta and para hydrogens and sometimes carbons in monosubstituted benzenes in the MOL2 file format.
 Generally turning on this flag is a good idea if you are not controlling your input charges manually. - -b, --break-equivalency a flag to disable the equivalency constraints.
-The only constraints added with this flag is total charge and quadrupole symmetry constraints.
+The only constraints added with this flag is total charge and quadrupole symmetry constraints. - --refit a flag that changes default fit behaviuor.
+When this flag is set the mult_fitter will fit the multipoles, specified in the placement rule file, while saving the other multipoles present in the molecule, but not optimized in the current run.
+Without this flag these extra multipoles will be set to zero.
+The flag allows to fit the multipoles with respect to the present charges, e.g. to add quadrupoles, optimal for the RESP charges.